 Nasir had been given a toy, but fairly functional, Casio keyboard in 1985-when he was still in senior high school-by his brother, Bello Usman Ishaq, a resident graphic artist with the HCB.
 In the same year an African American researcher, Richard Donald Smith, a flutist and then a lecturer at the United Nations International School, New York, visited the HCB and was captivated by the enthusiasm with which Nasir used his Casio keyboard.
-The following year, in 1986, he brought a gift of Casiotone MT-140 to the bureau.
+The following year, in 1986, he brought a gift of Casiotone MT-140 to the bureau, shown, in a museum state, in Plate 7.13